yfzhang114/SliME/README.md

 ```
 Please find more evaluation scripts in `scripts/MODEL_PATH`.

+The evaluation code and needed files can be found [here](https://huggingface.co/datasets/yifanzhang114/SMR/blob/main/eval.zip).

 ## 👀 Examples
 We provide some examples in this section.
 More examples can be found in our [project page](https://SliME.github.io/).